Ho-Ro/CPM-tools/tcpm/README.md

 `-s` resp. `-m` options (if your system images uses some other layout, you will have to extract the CCP and BDOS parts using the `dd` command, effectively creating a raw system image).

-## How does CP/M (resp. `tcpm`) interact with `tnylpo`?
+## How does CP/M (resp. how does `tcpm`) interact with `tnylpo`?
-`tnylpo` doesn't care too much about what happens with the data structures it stored in the memory of the virtual machine; most of them are just initialized before program startup for the benefit of the application program (to supply it with a CP/M compatible environment) and are never referenced by `tnylpo` itself (e.g., the allocation vector, disk parameter block, or the BIOS jump vector).
-Depending on the memory size configured into `tcpm`, these will be overwritten by the BIOS installed at startup.
-What needs to be preserved are just the `ret` instructions in the topmost 19 bytes of main memory, since the emulated system calls (on which the `tcpm` BIOS depends) are activated by executing them.
+`tnylpo` doesn't care too much about what happens with the data structures it stored in the memory of the virtual machine; most of them are just initialized before program startup for the benefit of the application program (to supply it with a CP/M compatible environment) and are never referenced by `tnylpo` itself (e.g., the jump to the BDOS in location 5, the allocation vector, the disk parameter block, or the BIOS jump vector).
+What usually needs to be preserved are the `ret` instructions in the topmost 19 bytes of main memory, since the system calls emulated by `tnylpo` are activated by executing them.

+In the current implementation, the BIOS installed by `tcpm` is small enough that it can coexist with `tnylpo`'s minimal BDOS and BIOS areas even if the maximal CP/M memory configuration (64 kilobytes) is in use, but this may change if the `tcpm` BIOS grows in a future version.

+User programs running in the `tcpm` environment can use the `tnylpo` BDOS and BIOS emulation (at the price of no longer being conforming CP/M programs) &mdash; this is in fact how `sysutil` and the `tcpm` BIOS itself access external files and disk images.
-Of course, `tnylpo` system services no longer can be activated by e.g., calling location 5, since this now belongs to CP/M. Instead, the 'magic' `ret` instructions need to be called directly, e.g., `call 0ffffh-18` will activate the BDOS emulation (likewise, `call 0ffffh-13` will call the emulated CONOUT BIOS entry).
+Of course, `tnylpo` system services no longer can be activated by calling location 5 (or by using the addressin location 1 to access the BIOS jump vector), since this now belongs to CP/M. Instead, the 'magic' `ret` instructions need to be called directly, e.g., `call 0ffffh-18` will activate the BDOS emulation (likewise, `call 0ffffh-13` will call the emulated CONOUT BIOS entry).

-Programs running in the `tcpm` environment can thus use the `tnylpo` BDOS and BIOS emulation (at the price of no longer being conforming CP/M programs) &mdash; this is in fact how `sysutil` and the `tcpm` BIOS access external files and disk images.
-If you plan to do this, keep the following caveats in mind:
+If you plan to call the `tnylpo` interface in your programs, keep the following caveats in mind:
-* don't use `Reset Disk System` (13) or `Select Disk` (14), since these modify the drive number in location 4 which now belongs to CP/M.
+* don't use `Reset Disk System` (BDOS 13) or `Select Disk` (BDOS 14), since these modify the drive number in location 4 which now belongs to CP/M.
-* likewise, don't use `Get I/O Byte` (7) or `Set I/O Byte` (8), since they
+* likewise, don't use `Get I/O Byte` (BDOS 7) or `Set I/O Byte` (BDOS 8),
-access the I/O byte in localtion 3, which now belongs to CP/M (but since the `tcpm` environment ignores the I/O byte anyway, this doesn't really matter).
+since they access the I/O byte in location 3, which now belongs to CP/M (but since the `tcpm` BIOS ignores the I/O byte anyway, this doesn't really matter).
-* be careful when calling `System Reset` (0), because this will terminate `tnylpo` and implicitly the `tcpm` environment.
+* calling `System Reset` (BDOS 0) (or jumping to location 0ffffh-16 to activate the BIOS WBOOT entry) will terminate `tnylpo` and thus implicitly the `tcpm` environment.
-* don't use `Get Addr(Alloc)` (27) or `Get Addr(Diskparams)` (31), since
+* avoid using `Get Addr(Alloc)` (BDOS 27) or `Get Addr(Diskparams)` (BDOS 31),
-they might return pointers to data already overwritten by the `tcpm` BIOS.
+since they return pointers to data in the `tnylpo` BIOS area, which in future releases of `tcpm` might have been overwritten by an enlarged `tcpm` BIOS.

 ## Who needs this?
 Admittedly, hardly anybody.
 But it was fun to write some Z80 assembly language code again, and I needed to check a compatibility issue between CP/M 2 and `tnylpo` and still have no access to a real CP/M 2 computer (using one of the many competing CP/M emulators was naturally no option).

 ## What is the legal situation?
 `tcpm`, `tcpm_disk` and `sysutil` were written by Georg Brein (`tnylpo@gmx.at`) and are subject to the same BSD-style license as `tnylpo`.